zaphosting/docs/docs/vserver-linux-proxy.md

 ---
 id: vserver-linux-proxy
-title: "VPS: Setup a Reverse Proxy"
+title: "VPS: Setup a Reverse Proxy with nginx on Linux"
-description: Information on how to setup a Reverse Proxy on your VPS from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to setup a Reverse Proxy on your Linux VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Reverse Proxy
 services:
-  - vserver
+  - dedicated
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
 import InlineVoucher from '@site/src/components/InlineVoucher';

 ## Introduction